 Statement on Non-Discrimination and Fair Access in Legal Recruitment

-The following is the text of NALP Policy Memorandum 101 adopted by the Board of Directors on June 9, 1989 and last amended July 18, 2008.
+The following is the text of NALP Policy Memorandum 101 adopted by the Board of Directors on June 9, 1989 and last amended February 26, 2021.

 NALP is committed to helping make the legal profession accessible to all individuals on a non-discriminatory basis.
-NALP is opposed to discrimination based upon sex, actual or perceived gender, age, race, color, religion, creed, national or ethnic origin, disability, sexual orientation, gender identity and expression, genetic information, parental, marital, domestic partner, civil union, military, or veteran status.
+NALP is opposed to discrimination based upon actual or perceived gender, age, race, color, religion, creed, national or ethnic origin, disability, sexual orientation, gender identity and expression, genetic information, parental, marital, domestic partner, civil union, military, or veteran status.

-NALP has adopted "Principles for a Fair and Ethical Recruitment Process" to guide its members in lawful and ethical recruitment practices.
+To support this commitment, NALP has adopted Principles for a Fair and Ethical Recruitment Process (the Principles) to guide its members in lawful and ethical recruitment practices.

-Each law school must apply its own policies and rules for assuring the recruiting activities involving their own students are as fair as possible, and for determining which employers are eligible to participate in the school's career planning and placement services.
-So too does each employer determine which law schools meet its criteria for fairness and diversity.
+NALP supports its members in their efforts to enforce any and all aspects of their non-discrimination policies.
+Each law school must apply its own policies and rules for assuring the recruiting activities involving their own students are as fair as possible, and for determining which employers are eligible to participate in the school's career planning and development services.
+So too does each employer determine which law schools meet its criteria for fairness and diversity, equity, and inclusion.

 NALP provides educational programs and materials to assist member employers and schools in developing policies and programs to promote implementation of NALP's Principles and sensitize members to the importance and value of fair recruiting practices; to carry out lawful and effective recruiting and hiring efforts; and to increase diversity, equity, and inclusion through their hiring activities.